Anatoly1010/Atomize/atomize/documentation/awg_functions.md

 Output: string.
 Example: awg_card_mode('Multi') sets the 'Multi' card mode.
 ```
 This function queries or sets the AWG card mode.
 If there is no argument the function will return the current сard mode setting.
 If there is an argument the specified card mode will be set.
 The card mode should be one of the following: ['Single','Multi','Single Joined','Sequence'].
-In the 'Single' mode a data from on-board memory will be replayed on every detected trigger event.
+According to the documentation, in the 'Single' mode a data from on-board memory will be replayed on every detected trigger event.
 The number of replays can be programmed by [loops](#awg_looploop).
 'Single Joined' mode is a modification of the 'Single' mode with a possibility of defining more than one pulse.
 In this mode, all defined pulses are combined into a sequence of pulses according to the their start position, determined by start keyword of the [awg_pulse()](#awg_pulse) function.
 Please note, that if two channels are enabled the pulse sequence for the second channel will be generated automatically using a phase shifting specified in the config file.
 In the 'Multi' mode every detected trigger event replays one data block (segment).
 Segmented memory is available only in 'External' trigger [mode](#awg_trigger_modemode).
 In the 'Sequence' mode it is possible to define a whole pulse sequence by the [awg_pulse_sequence()](#awg_pulse_sequence) function.
 The pulse sequence has a specified number of points that is looped specified times.
 Switching between points is achieved using a trigger event.
 Please note, that if two channels are enabled the pulse sequence for the second channel will be generated automatically using a phase shifting specified in the config file.
 Default setting is 'Single'.<br/>
 ### awg_trigger_channel(*channel)
 ```python3
 awg_trigger_channel(*channel)